shoya908/RepData_PeerAssessment1/PA1_template.md

 s <- sum(is.na(newdata$steps))
 ```
-The total number of missing values of the steps of the new dataset is 0.
+The total number of missing values of the number of steps in the new dataset is 0.

 3. The new dataset with no missing value is called **newdata**.